-Office Hours: Tuesdays and Wednesdays from 10-11 a.m. or by appointment (all times are in CST)
+Office Hours: By appointment (all times are in CST)

 Course Description

 This course will introduce students to the academic study of religion, beginning with looking at popular theories and methods of studying religion as well as religious vocabulary.
 After exploring ways to study religion academically, we will turn our attention to world religious movements and traditions, including indigenous traditions, Christianity, Judaism, Hinduism, Buddhism, Islam, Sikhism, Confucianism, and Jainism.
 We will discuss the history, traditions, and scriptures-including reading excerpts of these scriptures-of these traditions as well as their role in the world and in American popular culture and media today.